Treatment for Knee Arthritis in Fargo, ND

 - Fever and rash (specific to juvenile idiopathic arthritis)

-If any of the above symptoms are drastically altering your lifestyle or causing severe pain, then you will likely require some form of knee surgery whether it be a partial knee replacement or a total knee replacement.
+If any of the above symptoms are drastically altering your lifestyle or causing severe pain, then you will likely require some form of surgery whether it be a partial knee replacement or a total joint replacement.